-In this work, we develop a scheme to generate perfect chiral excitation flows within $n$-node networks based on synthetic gauge fields (SGFs), where we introduce an auxiliary node and propose a new mode for realizing the chiral dynamics.
-Beyond previous studies, we find the universal criteria for conducting chiral flows in different systems.
-For a three-node boson-SGF network, the broken time-reversal symmetry plays a critical role in the system's chiral dynamics, leading to complex hoppings between nodes, where the hopping phases cannot be simultaneously eliminated by a gauge transformation~\cite{Phys.Rev.A2010Koch}.
-By introducing an auxiliary node, we study the node-assisted SGF (aSGF) model with broken time-reversal (TR) symmetry in each sub-structure of the system, in which the inherent relation between the $\pi/2$ hopping phase and a perfect chiral flow is unveiled.
+In this work, we develop a scheme to generate perfect chiral excitation flows within $n$-node networks based on synthetic gauge fields (SGFs), introducing an auxiliary node and proposing a mode for realizing the chiral dynamics.
+Moving beyond previous studies, we find the universal criteria for conducting chiral flows in different systems.
+For a three-node boson-SGF network, the broken time-reversal (TR) symmetry plays a critical role in the system's chiral dynamics, leading to complex hoppings between nodes, where the hopping phases cannot be simultaneously eliminated by a gauge transformation~\cite{Phys.Rev.A2010Koch}.
+By introducing an auxiliary node, we study the node-assisted SGF (aSGF) model with broken TR symmetry in each substructure of the system, in which the inherent relation between the $\pi/2$ hopping phase and a perfect chiral flow is unveiled.
 More generally, our aSGF model enables the emergence of these chiral flows within the $n$-node network by appropriately designing additional hoppings.
-In contrast to the boson system, when we generalize the SGF model to the spin or two-level systems, where TR symmetry is preserved, chiral flows can still occur but exhibit opposite chiral dynamics for up and down states.
-As a result, we study the fundamental elements for different models that support perfect chiral flows in the single or multi-excitation subspace and propose the universal criteria that incorporate previous models: (i) the symmetric and equally spaced energy spectrum in the corresponding excitation subspace and (ii) a complete set of chiral modes.
-In addition, we build an extended four-node network to function as a larger scale network that also features chirality and can potentially be employed for directional remote transmission.
-To make these models feasible in practice, we investigate the influences of different types of imperfections in the aSGF network and introduce two experimental platforms for implementing our model, including superconducting circuits and magnetic photonic lattice, which contribute to the chiral state transfer and directional entanglement distribution for future quantum network and quantum simulation applications.
+In contrast to the bosonic system, when we generalize the SGF model to spin or two-level systems, where TR symmetry is preserved, chiral flows can still occur but exhibit opposite chiral dynamics for the up and down states.
+As a result, we study the fundamental elements for different models that support perfect chiral flows in the single or multiexcitation subspace and propose universal criteria that incorporate previous models: (i) the symmetric and equally spaced energy spectrum in the corresponding excitation subspace and (ii) a complete set of chiral modes.
+In addition, we build an extended four-node network to function as a larger-scale network that also features chirality and can potentially be employed for directional remote transmission.
+To make these models feasible in practice, we investigate the influences of different types of imperfections in the aSGF network and introduce three experimental platforms for implementing our model: superconducting circuits, magnetic photonic lattices , and ultracold atoms.
+These platforms contribute to the chiral state transfer and directional entanglement distribution for future quantum network and quantum simulation applications.